phenom64/OpenXMB/README.md

 This project is a modern interpretation of the iconic XrossMediaBar (XMB) interface, famously used on the PlayStation 3 and other Sony devices.
 It is not a direct port, but a new implementation that leverages modern graphics APIs and C++ features to create a flexible and performant user interface for desktops and embedded systems.

-The rendering backend is powered by **AuroreEngine** ([github.com/phenom64/AuroreEngine](https://github.com/phenom64/AuroreEngine)), a custom rendering library based on `dreamrender`.
+The rendering backend is powered by [**AuroreEngine**](https://github.com/phenom64/AuroreEngine), a custom rendering library based on `dreamrender`.
 The entire application is built using C++23 modules for a clean and modern architecture.

+A significant portion of OpenXMB is either derived from [**XMBShell by JCM**](github.com/JnCrMx/xmbshell) or based on ideas from it - this is explained in the Licenses and Acknowledgements sections below.

 ## Features